AyaBenkabbour/Morchid/README.md

-## Morchid :
+## Morchid 🇲🇦 :

 Morchid is an AI-powered travel companion that provides real-time guidance and culturally rich information as you explore the streets of morocco.
-Morchid takes advantage of advanced AI technology to leverage two main features :
+Morchid takes advantage of advanced AI technology to leverage two main features:

 -Real-Time location tracking : as you move through the city, Morchid detects your location and narrates stories and details about nearby landmarks, sourced directly from locals.